Fare Rule Validation & Calculation Engines

 Temporal validation governs session continuity and transfer eligibility.
 Implementing Transfer Window Logic requires precise timestamp alignment, configurable grace periods, and explicit handling of clock skew between vehicle validators and central servers.
 Engines should reject or flag transfers that violate policy-defined windows while preserving the original tap event for manual reconciliation review.

 Spatial validation typically relies on geofenced zone matrices or stop-sequence graphs.
 When riders tap at ambiguous boundary stops or cross agency jurisdictions, the engine must resolve zone precedence using deterministic lookup tables rather than heuristic approximations.
-Concurrent product validation, including concession verification and fare capping eligibility, is delegated to specialized Discount Eligibility Engines that evaluate account metadata against active promotional contracts and regulatory compliance matrices.
+Concurrent product validation, including concession verification and fare-capping eligibility, is delegated to specialized Discount Eligibility Engines that evaluate account metadata against active promotional contracts and regulatory compliance matrices.

 The decision flow below shows how the calculation layer composes a final fare from a base tariff through modifiers, discount, floor, and rounding: